github/codeql/docs/language/learn-ql/intro-to-data-flow.rst

 - Aliasing between variables can result in a single write changing the value that multiple pointers point to.
 - The data flow graph can be very large and slow to compute.

-To overcome these potential problems, two kinds of data flow are modeled in the CodeQL libraries:
+To overcome these potential problems, two kinds of data flow are modeled in the libraries:

 - Local data flow, concerning the data flow within a single function.
-When reasoning about local, you only considers edges between data flow nodes belonging to the same function.It is generally sufficiently fast, efficient and precise for many queries, and it is usually possible to compute the local data flow for all functions in a CodeQL database.
+When reasoning about local data flow, you only consider edges between data flow nodes belonging to the same function.
+It is generally sufficiently fast, efficient and precise for many queries, and it is usually possible to compute the local data flow for all functions in a CodeQL database.

 - Global data flow, effectively considers the data flow within an entire program, by calculating data flow between functions and through object properties.
 Computing global data flow is typically more time and energy intensive than local data flow, therefore queries should be refined to look for more specific sources and sinks.